-22 Breathtaking Stock Market Statistics You Need to Know
+22 Breathtaking Stock Market Statistics & Facts

 The Duch East India Company opened the world’s first stock exchange in 1602.
 The stock market, also known as the equity market and share market, has seen rallies and crashes ever since.
 But even with this volatility, the stock market offers statistically one of the highest returns on capital for investors.

 Public traded companies listed on the New York Stock Exchange and Nasdaq are the most popular investments, but cryptocurrency trading also started dominating the world’s financial markets.
 This article reveals breathtaking statistics about the stock market you surely want to know about.

 - The total stock market volume from July 2020 to June 2021 was nearly $149 trillion.

 - Three stock market crashes with losses beyond -35% happened in this Millenium.
 Two of them caused >50% market declines.